Skip to main content

 - 5. May I determine the number of arbitrators who will hear my claim?

-- There are several benefits to the appointment of a single arbitrator, including: 1) reduced hearing session fees because hearings sessions with one arbitrator cost substantially less than hearing sessions with three arbitrators ($450 per hearing session versus $1,200 per hearing session in cases with over $500,000 in damages), 2) reduced fees for other events such as initial pre-hearing conferences, other pre-hearings, and postponements, 3) reduced case processing times because single arbitrators do not need to coordinate their calendars with co-panelists to schedule a hearing, 4) reduced party effort in the arbitrator selection process because parties will receive one list of 10 names from which to choose their arbitrator, rather than three lists of 10 names each (i.e., parties will only need to research the disclosures and histories of 10 proposed arbitrators instead of 30), 5) reduced costs for photocopying pleadings and exhibits (by two-thirds), and 6) less likelihood of last minute changes in hearing dates because of arbitrator scheduling issues.
+- There are several benefits to the appointment of a single arbitrator, including: 1) reduced hearing session fees because hearings sessions with one arbitrator cost substantially less than hearing sessions with three arbitrators ($450 per hearing session versus $1,200 per hearing session in cases with over $500,000 in damages), 2) reduced fees for other events such as initial pre-hearing conferences, other pre-hearings, and postponements, 3) reduced case processing times because single arbitrators do not need to coordinate their calendars with co-panelists to schedule a hearing, 4) reduced party effort in the arbitrator selection process because parties will receive one list of 10 or more names from which to choose their arbitrator, rather than three lists of 10 names each (i.e., parties will only need to research the disclosures and histories of 10 proposed arbitrators instead of 30-35), 5) reduced costs for photocopying exhibits (by two-thirds), and 6) less likelihood of last minute changes in hearing dates because of arbitrator scheduling issues.